SeanoNET/RoomTempDevice-IoT/README.md

 ## Realtime Dashboard

-See [RoomTempDashboard] for a realtime data dashboard
+See [RoomTempDashboard](https://github.com/SeanoNET/RoomTempDashboard) for a realtime dashboard